Semicolonstartingtexts/conversationhubstandards/standards.md

 Save… as a set called/named/as… with some number of intentioned phrases described between the save and as a set parts of the phrase saves the phrases or if none are, all the user has stacked as a set with a name by the user when the phrase is given starting a system command

-Add the phrase/phrases… to the set named/called… saves all the phrases described which come between the phrase/phrases part of the phrase, or if none are, the most referenced or heard/noticed phrase, to the set named/called part of the phrase to the set which is described after the named/called part of the phrase when the phrase is given starting a system command
+Add/save the phrase/phrases… to the set named/called… saves all the phrases described which come between the phrase/phrases part of the phrase, or if none are, the most referenced or heard/noticed phrase, to the set named/called part of the phrase to the set which is described after the named/called part of the phrase when the phrase is given starting a system command

-Add the phrase/phrases… to the set… saves all the phrases described which come between the phrase/phrases part of the phrase, or if none are, the most referenced or heard/noticed phrase, to the most recently referenced set when the phrase is given starting a system command
+Add/save the phrase/phrases… to the set… saves all the phrases described which come between the phrase/phrases part of the phrase, or if none are, the most referenced or heard/noticed phrase, to the most recently referenced set when the phrase is given starting a system command

-Add that to the set… adds the last heard/noticed described phrase to the most recently referenced set when given starting a system command
+Add/save that to the set… adds the last heard/noticed described phrase to the most recently referenced set when given starting a system command

-Add that to the set named/called… adds the last heard/noticed described phrase to the set described after named/called when given starting a system command
+Add/save that to the set named/called… adds the last heard/noticed described phrase to the set described after named/called when given starting a system command

-Remove the phrase/phrases… from the set named/called… removed all the phrases described which come between the phrase/phrases part of the phrase, or if none are, the most referenced or heard/noticed phrase, from the set named/called part of the phrase to the set which is described after the named/called part of the phrase when the phrase is given starting a system command
+Remove/delete the phrase/phrases… from the set named/called… removed all the phrases described which come between the phrase/phrases part of the phrase, or if none are, the most referenced or heard/noticed phrase, from the set named/called part of the phrase to the set which is described after the named/called part of the phrase when the phrase is given starting a system command

-Remove the phrase/phrases… from the set… removes all the phrases described which come between the phrase/phrases part of the phrase, or if none are, the most referenced or heard/noticed phrase, from the most recent referenced set when the phrase is given starting a system command
+Remove/delete the phrase/phrases… from the set… removes all the phrases described which come between the phrase/phrases part of the phrase, or if none are, the most referenced or heard/noticed phrase, from the most recent referenced set when the phrase is given starting a system command

-Remove that from the set… removes the last heard/noticed described phrase from the most recently referenced set when given starting a system command
+Remove/delete that from the set… removes the last heard/noticed described phrase from the most recently referenced set when given starting a system command

-Remove that to the set named/called… removes the last heard/noticed described phrase from the set described after named/called when given starting a system command
+Remove/delete that to the set named/called… removes the last heard/noticed described phrase from the set described after named/called when given starting a system command

-Stack the … set… stacks the set described in the phrase or the most recently referenced set if none is on the user when given starting a system command
+Stack/load/put on/equip the … set… stacks the set described in the phrase or the most recently referenced set if none is on the user when given starting a system command

-Unstack the set… unstacks the user’s last stacked set or described set in the phrase when given starting a system command
+Unstack/unload/take off/unequip the set… unstacks the user’s last stacked set or described set in the phrase when given starting a system command

 Swap sets for the … set…/swap the … set for the … set…/swap the … sets for the … set…/swap sets to the … set…/swap the … set to the … set…/swap the … sets to the … set… unstacks all sets described or the stacked sets for the sets or set described in the phrase when given starting a system command